tuffy/emuman/README.md

 ## Adding New ROMs for a Software List

-Given a source directory of raw unzipped ROMs, a target directory, and a software list, you can add all the ROMs for a given piece of software using
+Given a source directory of zipped or unzipped ROMs, a target directory, and a software list, you can add all the ROMs for a given piece of software using